MicrosoftLearning/dp-420-cosmos-db-dev/instructions/17-denormalize.md

     ![Screenshot of the Cloud Shell window that displays the fully completed code for change feed.](media/16-change-feed-function-delegate-code.png)

     By default, change feed runs every second.
 In scenarios where there are a lot of inserts or updates made in the watched container, the delegate might have more than one change.
-For this reason, you type the delegate `input` as `IReadOnlyCollection`.
+For this reason, you type the delegate ***input** as ***IReadOnlyCollection***.

-    This code snippet loops through all the changes in the delegate `input` and saves them as strings for `categoryId` and `categoryName`.
+    This code snippet loops through all the changes in the delegate **input** and saves them as strings for ***categoryId*** and ***categoryName***.
 It then adds a task to the task list with a call to another function that updates the product container with the new category name.

-1. Select Ctrl+G, and then enter **647** to find your `UpdateProductCategoryName()` function.
+1. Select Ctrl+G, and then enter **630** to find your ***UpdateProductCategoryName()*** function.
 Here you write some code that updates each product in the product container with the new category name captured by change feed.

-1. Copy the following code snippet and paste it below the line that starts with **//To-Do:**.
+1. Copy the following code snippet and paste it below the line that starts with **//To-Do:** around line **649**.
 The function does two things.
-It first queries the product container for all the products for the passed in `categoryId`.
+It first queries the product container for all the products for the passed in ***categoryId***.
 It then updates each product with the new product category name.

     ```
     //Loop through all products